-Positional plagiocephaly refers to the appearance of an asymmetrical flattening of the skull due to Baby’s head being continuously pressed against something flat – like a mattress, a carrier, a car seat, or a stroller.
+Positional plagiocephaly refers to the appearance of an asymmetrical flattening of the skull due to the baby’s head being continuously pressed against something flat – like a mattress, a carrier, a car seat, or a stroller.

-The condition can also be observed with newborns on account of their position in the womb.
+The condition can also be seen with newborns due to their position in the womb.
 Breech babies press their heads against the rib cage of the mother, and multiple babies are often crammed in the womb, so many parents have to deal with this issue.

 How to prevent flat-headedness

 It is never too early to start protecting your baby’s head from flattening.
 However, it can get too late at one point.
 All babies are prone to it.
-So if you are not yet dealing with this currently, know that your baby is not immune.
+So if you’re not dealing wit it yet, know that your baby is not immune.
 The obvious thing to do is to limit the time baby spends on his back or on the side where you have noticed the flattening.

 More importantly, spending time in the arms of loving parents (whether via carrying or babywearing) will do the trick!

-Another option is to pick Baby up from a car seat or baby chair she fell asleep in.
+Another option is to pick baby up from a car seat or baby chair she fell asleep in.
 You probably don’t want to wake her, we know!
-But leaving her in a car seat or carrier means her head is stuck in one position and highly prone to flat-headedness.
+Leaving her in a car seat or carrier means her head is stuck in one position and highly prone to flat-headedness.

 Although a flat head syndrome is established after a brief examination of the baby and the doctor does not need an X-ray or a CT scan to determine the condition, seeing a doctor about it is best.

 For mild cases of flat head syndrome, simple positional adjustments may be enough.
-However, severe cases may be a sign of craniosynostosis, a condition in which the bones of the skull fuse together sooner than they should and this prevents the brain from developing normally, and that can have other complications.
+However, severe cases may be a sign of craniosynostosis, a condition in which the bones of the skull fuse together sooner than they should.
+This prevents the brain from developing normally and that can have other complications.
 In such cases, the doctor may refer the matter to a neurosurgeon or to a craniofacial plastic surgeon.

 How to treat baby flat head syndrome

 As mentioned above, there are several causes as well as specific courses of action in the case of this syndrome.
-For mild positional plagiocephaly, simple changes in the daily routine of the mother and baby should suffice.
+For mild positional plagiocephaly, simple changes in the daily routine of the mother and baby should be enough.

-If Baby has a flat spot on the side of the head, due to sleeping with the head turned to only one side, towards a light, for example, try placing her in a reversed position so that she will have to turn the other way to see the same light.
+If your baby has a flat spot on the side of the head due to sleeping with the head turned to only one side, towards a light, for example, try placing her in a reversed position so that she will have to turn the other way to see the same light.
 Alternating feeding positions is just as important.